dhoer/choco-selenium/ReadMe.md

 - `/autostart` - Set Windows services to start automatically on reboot or set startup scripts to start on logon.
 Default: `false`.
 - `/config:` - File containing [component configuration](https://www.selenium.dev/documentation/grid/configuring_components/).
-- `/firewallrule` - Add port to
+- `/firewallrule` - Add port firewall rule.

 These parameters can be passed to the installer with the use of `--params`.
-For example:
-`--params "'/role:node'"`.
+For example: `--params "'/role:node'"`.